platipodium/mossco-code/doc/reference_manual/src/recipes/r02_transfer_grid.markdown

-# Recipe: how to transfer a grid
+# Recipe #02: how to transfer a grid

 This recipe builds on a test example from ESMF, see `$ESMF_DIR/src/system_tests/ESMF_TransferGrid` of your local ESMF installation.